 Together with partners from different fields we aim to develop a cooperative knowledge platform concerning the use of alternative non-tropical wood species in guitar making

-One of our studies; an online test
+TEASER: one of our studies, the online test

 In this video Gaëlle Solal plays 16 guitars who were recorded and edited into sections of the desired length and then pasted together into one musical piece.

 Eight guitars are made from traditionally used tropical woods like rosewood, ebony, mahogany and Spanish Cedar.